KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/installing-komodo-dex.md

 ### Note about 32-bit Operating Systems

 We are currently testing 32-bit operating system functionality.
-As these can often be comparatively old machines, we cannot guarantee that they will work by default.
+As 32-bit machines can often be comparatively older hardware, we cannot guarantee that MarketMaker 2.0 will run successfully by default.

 We invite users of 32-bit operating systems to test the software and [report any errors to our team](https://support.komodoplatform.com/support/tickets/new).